Lohithz3/Angular9-SpaceX/README.md

 Clone the code and run `npm install`.

+Run `ng build --prod` to build a dist folder to run on server.

-Run `node server.js` for a dev server.
+Run `node server.js` for a production server.
 Navigate to `http://localhost:8080/`.
+If you make any changes to the source files repeat running the above two commands.

 ## Code scaffolding